 Bonus: You may earn five bonus points for each additional mathematics or computer science seminar talk you attend (up to fifteen points).
-You may also earn ten bonus points for turning in at least two-thirds of your homeworks typed in $\text{LAT}{\text{E}}X$.
+You may also earn ten bonus points for turning in at least two-thirds of your homeworks typed in IAT_EX.
 I would be happy to give you a short tutorial to introduce you to this process.
-In addition, up to ten points can be earned for each additional presentation.
+In addition, up to five points can be earned for each additional presentation.
+Bonus points add to your collective homework, quiz, etc. grade.

-Your collected assignments, quizzes, presentations and seminar attendance will make up 40% of your grade.
+Your collected assignments, quizzes, presentations and seminar attendance will make up 35% of your grade.

-Projects: In pairs, you will complete a project that will involve working through reading a research article on graph theory.
+Projects: In groups of three, you will complete a project that will involve working through reading a research article on graph theory.
 This will include learning (if you do not already know it!) about the mathematical database, MathSciNet, writing a (roughly) ten page paper, and presenting your work to the class.
-The presentations will occur the week of April 25th.
-Details about this project will be discussed at the beginning of March.
+The presentations will occur the weeks of April 23rd and April 30th.
+Details about this project will be discussed at the end of February.
 The project will be worth 20% of your grade.

-Exams: There will be a midterm exam in class on Thursday, March 10th and a final exam on Tuesday, May 10th from 8:30am until 11:30am.
-The midterm will be worth 18% of your course grade and the final 23% of your course grade.
+Exams: There will be a midterm exam in class on Thursday, March 14th (Pi Day!) and a final exam on Saturday, May 11th from 8:30am until 11:30am.
+Also note that seating will be randomized for exams.
+The midterm will be worth 20% of your course grade and the final 25% of your course grade.
 It is impossible to construct fair makeup exams in mathematics; thus, for your protection, my policy is that there are no makeup exams.
 Write the above dates in your calendar.
 You must be present for all exams.
 Make your travel plans accordingly.
+Also, in order to earn a passing grade in the course, you must have at least a 60% combined exam average.